Cardio- Vascular Health

 - Decreasing your alcohol intake

-- Consuming a diet that is high in fruits and vegetables, whole grains, and food containing omega-3’s
+- Consuming a diet that is low in fats, sugar, salt and cholesterol, but high in fruits and veggies, whole grains and omega-3’s

 - Quit smoking

-- Controlling your blood pressure, cholesterol, diabetes, and weight
+- Controlling your BP, cholesterol, diabetes, and weight

 Heart Disease Risk Factors